Azure/Vision-AI-DevKit-Pages/docs/_docs/bblab.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-04-29
+last_modified_at: 2019-05-24
 ---

-# AI dev kit Bug bash 2019

-## What are you going to do
+## What you will do

-This bug bash lab consist of two phases
-1. Setting up your device and needed Azure services
+- Set up a Vision AI DevKit camera and needed Azure services
-2. Training a model using customvision.ai and deploying it to the camera
+- Train a model using [Azure Custom Vision service](https://customvision.ai){:target="_blank"}, then deploy the model to the Vision AI DevKit

-### Hardware setup
+## Pre-requisites

-Make sure that your AI vision dev kit is plugged to power via USB
+- Vision AI DevKit camera, connected to power via USB

-### Get an Azure subscription
+- Active Azure subscription
-- Use your own Azure subscription for the lab.
-Microsoft employee specific instructions can be found from the lab invidation

 ### Connect your PC to the camera's Wi-Fi access point

-- You device is in a state where is has a fresh firmware update to it.
-It should flash red lights indicating that it is running and access point you can connect you PC to.
+- Your Vision AI DevKit camera is in a state where it has been freshly updated with the latest firmware.
+You should see the three fron LEDs flashing red, indicating the device is running in Wi-Fi APN mode, waiting for your PC to connect.
-- From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).
-If there is a password listed in the device that is needed during OOBE
+- From your PC, connect to the Wi-Fi network named MSIOT_xxxxxx.
+The name for your camera (and any required password) should be found on a sticker attached to the camera.
+(Note: xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).
-- OOBE guides you through the process of creating Azure resources and connecting your device to them.
-The device connects to Azure IoT Hub that controls the network traffic between the device and cloud.
-During OOBE you'll create IoT Hub and a IoT Edge device in a hub that represent the camera.
+- The initial user experience (OOBE) will guide you through the process of creating Azure resources, configuring your device to use them.
+You will use Azure IoT Hub to control network traffic between the device and the Azure resources.
+During OOBE you'll create the IoT Hub with an IoT Edge device which represents your camera.
-- OOBE also deployes a default VisionSample model to teh device that can recognize multiple objects.
+- OOBE also deploys a default VisionSample model to the camera, which can recognize multiple objects.

-## Build your own AI model
+## Build a custom AI model

-We'll build our own AI model to detect when someone is wearing an hard hat.
-You have an hard hat on your desk which well be used to validate your model built with <a href="https://www.customvision.ai/" target="blank">Custom Vision</a>.
+You will build a custom AI model to detect when someone is wearing an hard hat.
+(You should have a hard hat on your desk to use for model validation.)
+You will use the [Azure Custom Vision service](https://customvision.ai){:target="_blank"} to build the model.

 ### Setup up a new Custom Vision project
-- Login to the Azure Custom Vision Service (Preview) at <a href="https://www.customvision.ai/" target="blank">https://www.customvision.ai/</a>.
+- Login to Azure Custom Vision Service at [https://customvision.ai](https://customvision.ai){:target="_blank"}.

-- Create a new project, use these recommended settings:
+- Create a new project, us\ing these recommended settings:
     - Give it a name like `Simulated HardHat Detector`
     - Project Type - [Classification]
     - Use the existing resource group
     - Classification Type - [Multiclass (Single tag per image)]
-    - Domain - [General(compact)]
+    - Domain - [General(compact)] **NOTE: Ensure you do not select the `General` option**
     - Export Capabilites - Vision AI Dev Kit

 ### Upload and tag your training data
 Some training images have already been collected for you for the hard hat use case.

-Download them and upload them to your Custom Vision project:
-- Downlaod the .zip file at this location: <a href="https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL" target="blank">https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL</a>
+- Download the .zip file containing the sample images from: <a href="https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL" target="blank">https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL</a>
-- Uncompress it
+- Uncompress the zip file to a local directory
-- Upload images to custom vision per tag (HardHat/NoHardHat) and tag them appropriately them during upload.
-Upload all pictures names similarly (like HardHat) at the same time.
+- Upload images to custom vision in batches, one batch per tag (images containing *HardHat* in the name, then *NoHardHat*), adding the appropriate tag during upload.

 ### Train and export your custom model

-To train it with your new training data, go to your Custom Vision project and click on `Train`.
+To train your model using the uploaded training images, go to your Custom Vision project and click on `Train`.

-To export it, select tab `Performances` and `Export` button.
-Choose the `Vision AI Dev Kit` option to download your new custom model and finally uncompress them.
+To export your model, select the `Performances` tab, then click the `Export` button.
+Choose the `Vision AI Dev Kit` option to download your model, then  uncompress the files to a local directory.

-### Deploy your custom model to your device
+### Deploy your custom model to your camera

-To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the Get Started module to use this model instead of the default one.
-We will use a cloud blob store to store the model but a public OneDrive link would work just as well.
+To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the VisionSample module to use this new model.
+We will use a cloud blob store to store the model, but any publically accessible file storage system will work.

-#### Uploading new custom model files
+#### Upload your trained model files

 We'll start by creating a new storage account and then upload your model to it.

-- Login to the <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a>
+- Login to <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a>.
-- Search for `Storage` and select the `Storage accounts` service
+- Search for `Storage` and select `Storage accounts`.
-- Use your existing subscription and resource group
+- Use your existing Azure subscription and resource group.
-- Give it a unique name, upper case characters are not allowed
+- Create a new storage account with a unique name (NOTE: upper case characters are not allowed).
-- Select the West-US 2 region
+- Select the `West-US 2` region.
-- Click on `Review+Create` (other default options shoudl be correct)
+- Click on `Review+Create` (other default options should be correct).
-- Wait until until provisioning is complete and navigate to yoru new storage account
+- Wait until until provisioning is complete and navigate to your new storage account.
-- From the `overview` tab, click on `Blobs` service
+- From the `overview` tab, click on `Blobs`.
-- `Add a new container`, give it a name like `hardhatmodel` and make sure to select `Container (anonymous read access for containers and blobs)` for the `Public access level`
+- Click `Add a new container`, give it a name like `hardhatmodel` and make sure to select `Container (anonymous read access for containers and blobs)` for the `Public access level`.
-- Click on the container just created, Click on the `Upload` button and select your files from the custom vision service and `Upload`
+- Click on the container just created, then click  the `Upload` button and select the files you downloaded from the Azure Custom Vision service.
-- Copy the three URLs of these files by clicking on each of them and copying their URL to the clipboard
+- Copy the three URLs of the uploaded files for later use.

-#### Updating the configuration of the Get Started module to use your new custom model
+#### Update the configuration of the VisionSample module to use your custom model

-- Login to the <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a> and go to your ioT Hub resource
+- Login to <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a> and go to the IoT Hub resource you created earlier.
-- Click on `IoT Edge` tab and then on your camera device named `visionkit`
+- Click the `IoT Edge` tab, then click on IoT edge  device named `visionkit`.
-- Click on the `AIVisionDevKitGetStartedModule` module name and click on `Module Identity Twin`
+- Click on the `AIVisionDevKitGetStartedModule`  name, then click `Module Identity Twin`.
-- Update the three desired properties (model, label, vam config) to map to your new URLs and hit `Save`
+- Update the three desired properties (model, label, vam config) with the URLs you saved earlier, then click `Save`.

 After a few minutes, your device should now be running your custom model!

 ### Test your new model

-- Put your hard hat on and smile at the camera !
+- Put your hard hat on and smile at the camera!
-- Verify that the camera picks it up and correctly classify you as wearing the hard hat
+- Verify the camera correctly classifies you as wearing a hard hat.

 ## Going further
 As a next step, you could re-use the same training images but build an object detection model instead of an image classifier.
-For that, please use this <a href="https://iris-demo1.azurewebsites.net/projects" target="blank">environment of custom vision</a> and use its labeling tool.
+To do this, please go to this <a href="https://iris-demo1.azurewebsites.net/projects" target="blank">demo environment of the Azure Custom Vision service</a> and use the labeling tool.

-To learn more about this AI Dev Kit, visit <a href="https://azure.github.io/Vision-AI-DevKit-Pages/docs/Get_Started/" target="blank">https://azure.github.io/Vision-AI-DevKit-Pages/docs/Get_Started/</a>
+To learn more about the Vision AI DevKit, visit <a href="https://visionaidevkit.com/" target="blank">https://visionaidevkit.com</a>

 ## Clean up
 Before leaving, please:

 Thank you!